BTKaya/IE4727_cinema-ticket-portal/README.md

 # Cinema Ticket Booking Web Portal

-This project was collaboratively developed with Nepexe (https://github.com/Nepexe), with contributions to both front-end and back-end functionality.

 A full-stack web application for online cinema ticket booking, developed collaboratively as part of a semester-long university project.
 This project demonstrates front-end and back-end development without external frameworks, including dynamic seat selection, shopping cart functionality, and email ticketing.

 ## Features